Shruginator/python_setup/README.md

 ### Console Customization

+- In Windows Search search for "terminal| or "Ubuntu"
 - Right-click the top frame of the terminal and choose **Settings**
 - Under Startup set your default profile to Ubuntu
 - Go to **Profiles → Ubuntu → Appearance** to change color scheme, font and font size, etc.